Inlays are decorative elements in the exterior wood of both acoustic and electric guitars.

 The style or design of the inlay varies, although a circular dot is the most common.
 Some designs instead use a rose, diamond, or even vampire bats.

 The inlaid position markers, like on a Fender Stratocaster, are a circular dot inlay design.
-Each dot aids players in navigating the fretboard, but they also have a historical significance that helps you date your strat (you can use dot inlays to tell if you have an original or vintage guitar).
+The dots help players identify notes on the fretboard, but they also have a historical significance that helps you date your strat (you can use dot inlays to tell if you have an original or vintage guitar).

 Stratocasters, for example, were originally made using maple fretboards with black dots as inlays.